Cloudify-PS/cloudify-training-labs/lab5/README.md

 http://15.125.87.108:8080
 ```

-You should be presented with the Node Cellar application.
+You should be presented with the Nodecellar application.

-### Step 6: Cleanup
+### Step 5: Cleanup

 ```bash
 cfy executions start -d nc-docker -w uninstall